aa35037123/Parallelization-of-Sudoku-Solvers/README.md

 # Parallelization-of-Sudoku-Solvers
-Parallelization of Sudoku Solvers: A Comparative Study of Brute Force, Backtracking, and Genetic Algorithms on Various Grids
+Parallelization of Sudoku Solvers: A Comparative Study of Brute Force and Backtracking